EPIcx-lab/mpox-behavioral-2/README.md

 All the input parameters must be edited in the parameters.py file.
 The config_generator.py file is a supporting script used by the launcher to generate the simulations.

 ### Parameters definitions
-But few exceptions, all parameters are defined as lists.
+But a few exceptions (concerning folder paths or job submission settings), input parameters are defined as lists.
 The code will explore all parameter combinations of the Cartesian product among all input lists.

 ### Input files
 The folder DATA.zip must be unzipped to allow the code to read the input files.